imustafin/imustafin.github.io/en/_posts/2020-12-03-rails-react-i18next-asset-pipeline-caching.md

 the manifest file.

 #### Updating the asset manifest file for Sprockets 4
-Depending on the `sprockets` gem version you might or might not to do the following step.
+Depending on the `sprockets` gem version you might or might not need to update the assets manifest file.
 You can check the version by running:
 ```shell
 bundle info sprockets
 ```